-This program is supported by educational grants from Abbott Diabetes Care and The Helmsley Charitable Trust.
+This program is supported by The Leona M. and Harry B. Helmsley Charitable Trust.

 The Art and Science of Diabetes Care and Education, 5th Edition

-The go-to reference for all things diabetes, covering everything from clinical guidelines to DSME program management and patient education.
+The go-to reference for all things diabetes, covering every area of diabetes, from clinical guidelines to DSME program management and patient education.

 ADCES Members save $50